Hiroshima City Hospital

 Hospital Director Michihiro Hide

-We are one of the first to adopt a North American ER system to provide medical care for a variety of patients with serious and mild illnesses during nights and holidays.
-The number of patients with cardiac diseases and strokes is particularly high, deal with serious cases at any time of the day or night for other surgical diseases and perform emergency surgery when necessary.
-We also have a large number of cancer and perinatal treatment cases, is one of the best in Japan in terms of the number of surgeries performed under general anesthesia among city hospitals in Japan excluding university hospitals.
+We are one of the first hospital that adopted a North American ER system to provide the first medical care for a variety of patients with illness from mild to most serious conditions around the clock in 365 days of a year.
+We treat serious cases at any time of the day or night, and perform emergent surgeries as necessary, every day and night.
+The number of patients with cardiac diseases and strokes is particularly high.
+We perform catheterization for acute myocardial infarction mostly on daily basis.
+We also have a large number of cancer and perinatal treatment cases, being scored as one of the best in Japan in terms of the number of surgeries performed under general anesthesia among city hospitals in Japan following university hospitals.

 Local Independent Administrative Corporation Hiroshima City Hospital Organization Hiroshima City Hiroshima Citizens Hospital